timster/peewee-moves/docs/usage.rst

 .. code:: console

     >>> manager.downgrade()
-    INFO: 0003_another_migration: downgrade
+    INFO: downgrade: 0003_another_migration

     >>> manager.downgrade('0001')
-    INFO: 0002_custom_name: downgrade
+    INFO: downgrade: 0002_custom_name
-    INFO: 0001_automigration: downgrade
+    INFO: downgrade: 0001_auto_migration

 Delete Migration
 ----------------

 This will remove a migration from the database and the filesystem, as if it never happened.
 You might never need this, but it could be useful in some circumstances.

 .. code:: console

     >>> manager.delete('0003')
-    INFO: 0003_another_migration: delete
+    INFO: deleted: 0003_another_migration

 Migration Status
 ----------------